akivamu/akivamu.github.io/_posts/2017-02-02-big-o-notation-overview-by-example.md

 * number = 3: 8 steps i.e. 2 function calls test (2), each has 2 test(1) and each has 2 test(0)

 ## O(log(n))
 Quite hard to explain by word.
-Let's see this example from [SOF](http://stackoverflow.com/questions/17122807/big-o-ologn-code-example):
+Let's see this example from [SOF](http://stackoverflow.com/questions/17122807/big-o-ologn-code-example){:rel="nofollow" target="_blank"}:
 {% highlight java %}
 while (n > 0) {
    n/=2;